 Go over the stile and walk to the top of the field, taking time to admire the view of Bruton behind you with Creech Hill on the skyline.
 Go through the gate (or over the stile or cattle grid) into the woods.
 Follow the track and bear left to a gate and cattle grid.
 Turn right and walk along the field edge until you see a gate ahead on the far side.

-Go through the gate and continue straight across the next field, bearing very slightly left (NOT the more obvious track slightly to the right towards houses, or a track half left to a gate) to a stile, a narrow bridge and a further stile.
+Go through the gate and continue straight across the next field, bearing very slightly left (NOT the more obvious track slightly to the right towards houses, or a track half left to a gate) to a double gate with a bridge between.

 Continue in the same direction along a fenced path across the next field, over a stile, into patch of wood, across a wet ditch and over (or round) a further stile.
 Turn left and follow the woodland hedge through this and a further field.
 At the corner of the woodland, turn left over the stile.
 Head across the field and uphill to the left of the large new house (not yet on the OS Map in 2021).
 Find a stile in the top left corner of the field.
 Go over the stile into woods.
 The path bears right, through a door in a fence, a further door, then along a drive to a road (Hardway).